Learning Model Building in Scikit-learn : A Python Machine Learning Library

-- Consider the case when you want your model to make prediction on out of sample data.
-Then, the sample input can simply pe passed in the same way as we pass any feature matrix.
+- Consider the case when you want your model to make predictions out of sample data.
+Then, the sample input can simply be passed in the same way as we pass any feature matrix.

 sample = [[3, 5, 4, 2], [2, 3, 5, 4]] preds = knn.predict(sample)

-- If you are not interested in training your classifier again and again and use the pre-trained classifier, one can save their classifier using joblib.
+- If you are not interested in training your classifier again and again and using the pre-trained classifier, one can save their classifier using joblib.
 All you need to do is: